storybookjs/ember/docs/writing-tests/accessibility-testing.md

 </div>

 By default, Axe assumes that you're testing a page and checks whether you've specified an `<h1>` and `<main>`.
-However, most of your stories are for components and not pages.
+However, not allof your stories are for page-level components.
 That's why we use the `context.title.includes('Page')` check to [enable/disable](https://github.com/abhinaba-ghosh/axe-playwright#context-optional) Axe's page-level rules.

-When you execute the test runner (i.e., `yarn test-storybook`), it will run the accessibility audit and any [interaction tests](./interaction-testing.md) you might have configured for each component story.
+When you execute the test runner (for example, with `yarn test-storybook`), it will run the accessibility audit and any [interaction tests](./interaction-testing.md) you might have configured for each component story.

 ![Accessibility testing with the test runner](./test-runner-a11y-optimized.png)